Luxor West Bank Guide: What to Do, See, Eat & Sleep

 - Less hassle

-- Closer to the main Luxor attractions
+- The west bank sites are the majority of the main Luxor attractions

 - Great places to eat